Fort Sumter: Summary

 Fort Sumter is notable for two battles, the first of which began the American Civil War.
 It was one of a number of special forts planned after the War of 1812, combining high walls and heavy masonry, and classified as Third System, as a grade of structural integrity.
 Work started in 1829, but was incomplete by 1861, when the Civil War began.

 The attack on Fort Sumter is generally taken as the beginning of the American Civil War—the first shots fired.
 Certainly it was so taken at the time—citizens of Charleston were celebrating.
-The First Battle of Fort Sumter began on April 12, 1861, when South Carolina Militia artillery fired from shore on the Union garrison.
+The First Battle of Fort Sumter began on April 12, 1861, when South Carolina Militia artillery fired from shore on the US Army garrison.
 These were (both sides agreed) the first shots of the war.
 The bombardment continued all day, watched by many happy civilians.
 The fort had been cut off from its supply line and surrendered the next day.
 Major Robert Anderson took the flag with him as they evacuated.

 The Second Battle of Fort Sumter (September 8, 1863) was a failed attempt by the Union to retake the fort, dogged by a rivalry between army and navy commanders.
 Although the fort was reduced to rubble, it remained in Confederate hands until it was evacuated as General Sherman marched through South Carolina in February 1865.

 A widely announced "End of the War" celebration took place at Fort Sumter on April 14, 1865.
 The now-Major General Anderson, though ill and retired, came to the ceremony and raised the flag.
 The assassination of President Lincoln, which occurred on the evening of that date, almost immediately overshadowed the festivities.